 Does the practitioner seem like a bully or pressure you into a commitment you are unsure of?
 You may not have complete confidence as you venture down this unknown path but when something seems questionable, trust your instincts.

 Naturally, every practitioner/program is different.
-Practitioner/patient rapport is absolutely essential when it comes to scoliosis treatment.
+Practitioner/patient rapport is essential when it comes to scoliosis treatment.
 When you are confident you/your child are in the best hands and learning everything possible to help then that is great!
-Alternately, if you suspect there may be a better experience to be had, keep looking.
+Alternatively, if you suspect there may be a better experience to be had, keep looking–just don’t wait to long with there is growth ahead.
 Results are always individual.
-Curve severity at the start of treatment and compliance will be a factor.
+Several factors should be considered but curve severity at the start of treatment and compliance are two of the big ones.
 Successful outcomes require work!

 Schroth Method Practitioners

-The Schroth method is perhaps the most well known of scoliosis treatment alternatives.
+The Schroth method is perhaps the most well-known of scoliosis treatment alternatives.
 Schroth method practitioners have varied training, experiences, and protocols.
-Sadly, Schroth is fractured in the US.
-The most current version is Schroth Best Practice (SBP) which comes directly from the grandson of Katharina Schroth.
-Among its advantages are that it is less confusing to learn, focuses on improved muscle engagement via upright scoliosis exercises as well as including techniques/concepts for spinal correction that make it easier to incorporate into the course of the day.
+Sadly, Schroth is fractured, or often watered down in the US.
+Among the advantages of the Scoliosis 3DC® Program is that it is less confusing to learn, focuses on improved muscle engagement via upright scoliosis exercises, and includes techniques/concepts for spinal correction that make it easier to incorporate into the course of the day.
 For patients with very severe curves, the original Schroth exercises are retained.
-Barcelona Scoliosis Physical Therapy School (BSPTS) differs in that it does not include many of the newer, more user-friendly modifications.
-Teaching is also typically delivered differently (SBP is short-term intensive treatment vs. BSPTS which has shorter sessions over a more extended period of time).
+Barcelona Scoliosis Physical Therapy School (BSPTS) differs in that it does not include some of the updates and modifications we incorporate.
+Patients who’ve done both have shared that our protocols are simpler and more easily retained.
+Teaching is also typically delivered differently–we find concentrating the program of days, or weeks (for our Boston area patients) works well.

 Philosophies, teaching styles, and support services after Schroth method training vary from practitioner to practitioner.
-Ask who/where a practitioner learned from, the extent of scoliosis treatment experience as Schroth is quite nuanced (full-time or part-time scoliosis practice) and also about support services and follow-up.
-Information upfront will provide the best idea of what to expect.
-Hopefully, we’ve provided a lot of food for thought to help you to distinguish the protocols/program that will best suit your child’s needs.
+Ask who/where a practitioner learned from, the extent of their scoliosis treatment experience etc. Schroth is quite nuanced (full-time or part-time scoliosis practice) and also about support services and follow-up.
+Knowing all of this upfront will provide the best idea of what you can expect.
+Hopefully, we’ve provided a lot of food for thought to help you distinguish the protocols/program that will best suit you/your child’s needs.

 Scoliosis Bracing

 There are practitioners of all types who we’ve mentioned that may or may not recommend scoliosis bracing – either alone or in conjunction with scoliosis rehabilitation or therapy.
 Some practitioners offering scoliosis treatment alternatives claim that bracing is not necessary.
-For kids with curves of 20-25º or more with a fair amount of remaining skeletal growth, this is the equivalent of playing Russian Roulette with scoliosis.
-Bracing is, and has been, the primary non-surgical treatment for scoliosis for many years for a reason!
-As a treatment approach for scoliosis, it was documented as valid in 2013 by a study known as BrAIST (Bracing Adolescent Idiopathic Scoliosis Trial).
+For kids with curves of 20-25º or more with a fair amount of remaining skeletal growth, we are of the opinion that this is the equivalent of playing Russian Roulette with scoliosis.
+Bracing is, and has been, the primary non-surgical treatment for scoliosis for many years, for a reason!
+As a treatment approach for scoliosis, bracing was documented as valid in 2013 by a study known as BrAIST (Bracing Adolescent Idiopathic Scoliosis Trial).
 However, what parents should know is that not all braces perform the same way or strive for the same result.
-Some aim to halt progression while others strive to improve posture, Cobb angle and spinal balance.
+Some aim to halt progression while others strive to improve posture, Cobb angle, and spinal balance.

-Deciphering which philosophy/practitioner to place your trust in for bracing may mean the difference between creating spinal stabilization or giving your child the potential for curve reduction.
-Fortunately, bracing has evolved and improved in recent years.
-The 3D Gensingen is a Cheneau – derivate brace which aims to improve the spine in all three planes of scoliosis.
-It’s a technologically advanced brace designed to help improve posture and Cobb angle, when possible.
+Deciphering which philosophy/practitioner to place your trust in for bracing may mean the difference between progression, creating spinal stabilization, or ideally giving your child the potential for curve reduction.
+Fortunately, bracing has evolved and improved in recent years as has the software braces are interpreted on.
+Chêneau – derivate braces aim to improve the spine in all three planes.
+Most Chêneau braces are technologically advanced and when custom-created for the individual patient may help improve posture and Cobb angle, when attainable.
 After being informed by some physicians that it’s virtually impossible to reduce Cobb angle, some of our hardworking patients have disproven those establishment claims.
 See Scoliosis 3DC® patient results here.

 The importance of the right brace in terms of fit, correction effect, and wearability can help ease the burden.
 We like to think that the right team of practitioners with a friendly patient-centric approach will facilitate acceptance and adjustment to a new normal.